MarkhamLee/internet-and-iot-data-platform/README.md

     * Asana (where I keep my to do lists) -- *shockingly, the former project manager uses PM software for day to day task management*
     * Air Quality & Weather via the OpenWeather API [DONE]
     * Finance: tracking the S&P 500, T-Bills and maybe 1-2 other stocks [MOSTLY DONE] - need to find another finance API that allow me to track more items and get more frequent updates.
-    * Discord - I join servers and then rarely pay attention and miss announcements related to Video Game mods, Podcasts I enjoy and other hobbies.
+    * Discord - I join servers and then rarely pay attention and often miss announcements related to DIY/Makers, Podcasts I enjoy, Video Game Mods and other hobbies.
     * eBay?
 I need to explore the API more but the plan is to track auctions and automate searches for items I'm interested in.
     * Spotify - alerts for podcast updates
-    * I use Roon Music Server to manage my music catalog and listen to services like Tidal and Qubuz, tentative plan is to explorer their API and potentially see if I can add now playing or even controls to Grafana or maybe create a separate web page that I bring Grafana into.
+    * I use Roon Music Server to manage my music catalog and listen to services like Tidal and Qubuz, tentative plan is to explore their API and potentially see if I can add "now playing" or even controls to Grafana and/or maybe create a separate web page that I bring Grafana into.
 * **Iot/Smart Devices:**
     * The [Zigbee2MQTT library](https://www.zigbee2mqtt.io/guide/getting-started/) to receive data from Zigbee enabled devices for room temperature and humidity [DONE]
-    * Power consumption from TP Link Kasa smart plugs [nearly done]
+    * Trackinig the Power consumption of my gaming rig, clusters and the devices I used for all my tinkering via TP Link Kasa smart plugs [nearly done]
     * Air Quality (PM2.5 and PM10) via Nova PM SDS011 sensors in concert with Raspbery Pis [DONE]

 The repo contains the the code for the Airflow Dags (written in TaskFlow API format), custom plugins for connecting to things like InfluxDB and the code for ingesting data from the IoT devices.
 It also has the extended but not quite custom Docker image I used for Airflow (*so it has all of my Python dependencies*).
 Plan is to continuously add data sources and then update the repo accordingly.